ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

 Introduction
 ============

-High-Performance Computing (HPC) clusters are powerful systems designed to handle computationally intensive tasks efficiently.
+High performance computing (HPC) clusters are powerful systems designed to handle computationally intensive tasks efficiently.
 SLURM (Simple Linux Utility for Resource Management) is one of the most widely used job schedulers in HPC environments.
-This guide aims to provide a basic understanding of job submission using PyMAPDL and SLURM on HPC clusters.
+This page provides an overview of job submission using PyMAPDL and SLURM on HPC clusters.